visualizedata/data-structures/README.md

 * [Javascript data types and structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)
 * [Working with objects (JavaScript)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects)

-**Weekly Assignment 2**
+**Weekly Assignment 2, due week 4**
-You will parse one of the HTML files you saved last week and log essential data to the console.
+You will "get" some HTML files and then will parse one of these HTML files and log essential data to the console.

 #### Documentation:
 * [Node cheerio module](https://www.npmjs.com/package/cheerio)